 It’s hard to go wrong with any hiking trail in Yosemite National Park, but with both the PCT and the John Muir Trail running through the park, finding a short stint to hike can be a challenge.
 Luckily, the region near Tuolumne Meadows makes for an ideal day hike, particularly if you’re trying to get away from the crowds in Yosemite Valley.

 As part of the 195-mile-long Sierra High Route, this hike offers stunning views as you pass through open meadows, past pools of water, and across the Tuolumne Meadows footbridge.
 The easygoing trek ends at Parsons Memorial Lodge—one of the oldest rustic stone buildings in a national park—where you can take in the scenery before heading back toward your car.
 If you still have energy left, check out the Yosemite Falls hike.

-Mount Laguna, San Diego County
+Location: Mount Laguna, San Diego County

 Distance: 10.3 miles

 Nestled among black oak trees and Jeffrey pines, the Big Laguna Mountain Loop Trail is one of the best shaded hiking trails in Southern California, making it an excellent choice on a hot summer day.
 Since this hike is also quite lengthy, bring enough water and come prepared for the varied terrain; from wildflower-strewn meadows, to forested regions, to desert mountains, you can see it all here.
 Keep an eye out for the local wildlife, too, and head out early in the morning for a chance to see the sun rise over the Anza-Borrego Desert.